jeog/TOSDataBridge/README.md

 7. The setup script is going to do a few things:
     - make sure you have the appropriate run-time libraries installed; if not the appropriate redist executable will be run to install them.
 (If this fails you can do this manually by downloading the most recent VC++ Redistributable from Microsoft);
+    - make sure you have the appropriate -serv and -engine binaries in /bin
     - create the Windows Service.

 8. Before we continue it's a good idea, possibly necessary, to add the tos-databridge binaries, or the whole directory, to your anti-virus's 'white-list'. ***There's a good chance that if you don't do this tos-databridge-engine[].exe, at the very least, may be stopped and/or deleted for 'suspicious' behavior.***